 Some people see education as a cure-all for society’s ills.
 However, education, in and of itself, does nothing to combat ungodliness.
 In fact, knowledge, apart from the love of God, leads to pride (1 Corinthians 8:1).
 Nicodemus was “Israel’s teacher,” yet he did not understand even the basics of spiritual life (John 3:10).
 Paul was a highly educated man, having been trained in the best Jewish school of his day (Acts 22:3), and he used his education to communicate effectively to people of many cultures (Acts 17:28; Titus 1:12).
 Yet Paul’s education certainly did not make him holy (1 Timothy 1:16), and he warned of those who were “always learning and never able to come to the knowledge of the truth” (2 Timothy 3:7).
 Simply knowing facts does not make one a better person, and it is indeed possible to be a highly educated fool.

 Education begins with the reality of God’s existence and the fact that He has communicated to us through creation, His Word, and His Son.
-As we learn more of God’s creation, our understanding of God’s wisdom and power deepens.
+As we learn more about God’s creation, our understanding of God’s wisdom and power deepens.
 As we study God’s Word, we become more equipped for God’s work (2 Timothy 3:16-17).
 As we grow in our knowledge of God’s Son (2 Peter 3:18), our love for Him increases and our service for Him intensifies.

 WHAT WE DO